AFRICAN HERITAGE UNIVERSE

 1. The destruction of African Civilizations by Chancellor Williams

-2. How Europe Underdeveloped Africa by Walter Rodney
+2. How Europe Underdeveloped Afrika by Walter Rodney

 3. They Came Before Columbus by Dr. Ivan Van Sertima